-Problem sets will be assigned each Friday and will be due at the end of the lecture the following Friday.
+Weekly problem sets will be assigned each Thursday section and will be due at the beginning of the section the following Thursday.
 Each problem set will be handed out and posted on the course webpage.
-Graded homework will be returned to you in section meetings.
+Graded homework will be returned to you in the section meetings.

-No late homework will be accepted.
-In the case that you cannot turn the homework in during class, you have to get your homework to me early or you will not receive credit.
+There will be no make up homework, and no late homework will be accepted.
+In the case that you cannot turn the homework in during the section, you have to get your homework to me early or you will not receive credit.
 Do not submit homework by e-mail.

 Each homework will consist of problems of varying difficulty, some of these problems will be from the textbook.
 Only a chosen portion of the problems will be graded, and an additional score will be assigned for completeness.
-For the computation of your final grade, one lowest homework score will be dropped.
+For the computation of your final grade, two lowest homework scores will be dropped.